Delhi's toxic smog | Pictures | Reuters

 A man covers his face as he walks to work in Delhi.
 REUTERS/Saumya Khandelwal

-A man exercises in a park on a smoggy morning in New Delhi.
+A man exercises in a park on a smoggy morning in Delhi.
 REUTERS/Saumya Khandelwal

 People cross the road in Delhi.
 REUTERS/Saumya Khandelwal